 Written byVain Rowe

-You may look around for methods to move Home Folder on Mac to an external drive.
-Take your time, moving Home Folder to an external drive is not as easy as pie, because the Home folder stores lots of significant files and data on your Mac device.
+You may look around for workstations to move Home Folder on Mac to an external drive.
+Take your time, moving Home Folder to an external drive is not as easy as pie because it stores lots of significant files and data on your Mac device.
 To complete this work, you can never be more prudent.

-This article from iBoysoft will analyze why you need to move Home Folder to an external drive, meanwhile, you can learn how to move Home Folder to an external drive on Mac.
+This article from iBoysoft will tell why you need to move Home Folder to an external drive, meanwhile, you can learn how to move Home Folder to an external drive on Mac in effective ways.

 Table of Contents:

-- 1. Why does macOS move Home Folder to an external drive?
+- 1. Why do you move macOS Home Folder to an external drive?

-- 2. How to move Home Folder to external drive on Mac?
+- 2. How to move Home Folder to an external drive on Mac?

-- 3. Things you should know about moving Home folder to an external drive
+- 4. Tips about moving the Home folder to an external drive

-- 4. FAQ about moving Home folder to an external drive on Mac
+- 5. FAQ about moving the Home folder to an external drive on Mac

-Why does macOS move Home Folder to an external drive?
+Why do you move macOS Home Folder to an external drive?

-By default, the Home Folder stays on the startup drive -- the drive that stores your device's operating system and system information.
-Containing a big deal of data, the Home folder swallows up the majority of the startup drive, which leaves few spaces for the operating system to work.
-Consequently, the low running speed and performance occur your Mac at last.
+By default, the Home Folder houses the Mac startup drive -- the one that stores your device's operating system and system information.
+Containing a big deal of data, the macOS Home folder swallows up the majority of the startup drive and eaves a few spaces for the operating system to run and function.

-If you want to apply an SSD drive as the primary startup drive, or, if you have an additional HDD drive available, you can move the Home folder data to another drive, freeing up the space of the startup drive.
+If you want to take an SSD drive as the primary startup drive or if you have an additional HDD drive available, you can move the Home folder data to it to free up the space of the startup drive.
 Therefore, your device has more space to run and it is able to respond to you faster.

-How to move Home Folder to external drive on Mac?
+How to move Home Folder to an external drive on Mac?

 - Click the Apple menu and select System Preferences.

-- Click Users & Groups, which is called Accounts in Mac OS X 10.5 and Mac OS X 10.6.
+- Click Users & Groups, which are called Accounts in Mac OS X 10.5 and Mac OS X 10.6.

 - Click the padlock icon on the lower left of the Home window to unlock it with your admin account password.

-- Right-click the account that you moved to the Home folder, and then click the Advanced Options.
-Please follow the guides to make changes, and do not makes additional actions in case unforeseen problems occur.
+- Right-click the account that you moved to the Home folder, and then click Advanced Options.
+Do not make any additional actions in case unforeseen problems occur.

 - In the Advanced Options window, click Choose and then locate the destination where you moved your Home folder.